 Wednesday, 10 July 2019

-Left Field: CHAPTER TWENTY TWO - The Opening
+Left Field: CHAPTER 22 - The Opening

 Ivan Prskalo’s office was full of bleeding Christs and weeping Marys.
 Chequered Croatian flags were on each side of the door.
 The mayor of ‘Croat’ West Mostar greeted me wearing a shiny blue suit.
 This divided town had two mayors: Prskalo on the west side and Safet Oru evi on the east.
 I was there to invite Prskalo to the opening of the Pavarotti Centre.
 This was an important political act, as the centre would only work if it had support from both of Mostar’s communities.